 Are you interested in mobile and citizen journalism?
 Do you have a need to improve your skills in producing news items and reports on your mobile phone based on what is happening in your community?
 Would you like to know more about what it is to be a journalist reporting on issues and concerns that are important to you and your peers?

-If your answer to any of these questions is ‘yes’ - then check out this brand new Y-NEX MOOC on Mobile Journalism (MoJo) beginning on 23 January.
-This 20 week MOOC is made up of six modules:
+If your answer to any of these questions is ‘yes’ - then check out this Y-NEX MOOC on Mobile Journalism (MoJo) .
+This MOOC is made up of six modules:

 Each module represents approximately a 16 hour learner workload.
 During this MOOC you will learn about the basic tools and skills that a mobile journalist needs to create engaging reports using video, audio and photos.
 You will explore the notion of media literacy and what it means to be literate in our fast-paced media-saturated world.
 You will learn about story-telling and what it takes to create successful reports as well as what you need to take into account when it comes to ethical issues and intellectual property rights.
 You will also learn about successful project development, finding ways to put your new skills into practice and exploring how you can earn an income as a mobile journalist.